With the

 The following code makes the formatted text field the editor for all

-columns that contain data of type Integer
+columns that contain data of type Integer.

-table.setDefaultEditor(Integer.class, new IntegerEditor(0, 100));
+new IntegerEditor(0, 100));

-class is implemented as a subclass of
+The IntegerEditor class is implemented as a subclass of

 DefaultCellEditor

-that uses a JFormattedTextField
+that uses a JFormattedTextField instead of the

-that DefaultCellEditor
+JTextField that DefaultCellEditor supports.

 It accomplishes this by first setting up a formatted text field to use